techservicesillinois/awscli-login/docs/readme.rst

    Force prompt for password.
 This can be used to override the ``enable_keyring`` property.
 ``--force-refresh``
-    Forces the refresh process to retrieve new credentials for the user selected role.
-If the refresh process is not running then a normal login will proceed after a warning.
+    Forces retrieval of new credentials for the user selected role.
 ``--verbose``
     Display verbose output.
 The flag can be repeated up to three times.
 Each time it is repeated more detailed information is